 SO (Stikovchnoy Otsek) [NASA]

-SO (Stikovchnoy Otsek) was a docking module, which allowed a greater clearance between the Mir station and the Shuttle to avoid moving the Kristall module to an axial position for each docking.
+SO (Stikovchnoy Otsek) was a docking module on the Mir space station, which allowed a greater clearance between the Mir station and the Shuttle to avoid moving the Kristall module to an axial position for each docking.
 It was installed on the Kristall module.

 |Type / Application:||Space Station docking module|